-In a mold, fiber reinforcements are placed by hand and then resin applied with a roller or a brush.
-Hand lay-up is a process that is used to make both small and large items that include showers, tubs, storage tanks, and boats.
+Riber reinforcements get placed by hand and applied with resin on a roller or brush.
+The hand lay-up process used to make both small and large items include, showers, tubs, storage tanks, and boats.

 This process is somehow similar to hand lay-up.
 However, it uses a chopper gun, which is a piece of special equipment.
 This special equipment helps in cutting reinforcement materials into short fibers and then adding the resin.

-The mixture, which is called chop, is then deposited onto a molding surface.
-This is a process that is typically used to produce large quantities, and that is more automated than hand lay-up.
+The mixture chop, will then deposited onto a molding surface.
+Typically used to produce large quantities, more automated than hand lay-up.

-This is an automated process that applies continuous strands of fiber reinforcements that are resin-saturated over a mold that is a rotating cylindrical.
+Filament winding, an automated process that applies continuous strands of fiber reinforcements.
+Resin-saturated over a mold to a rotating cylindrical.

-This process is also used to create hollow products like chemical storage tanks, stacks, pipes, casings, and rocket motor.
-It is also a process that is not as labor-intense as the other open-molding processes.
+The process creates hollow products like chemical storage tanks, stacks, pipes, casings, and rocket motor.
+Along with being less labor-intense than other open-molding processes.